 We employ the Jeffrey-Bolker decision framework \citep{Jeffrey1965, Bolker1966}.
 Bolker's representation theorem establishes that if an agent's preferences over propositions satisfy standard rationality conditions---ordering, averaging, impartiality, and continuity---then there exist a finitely additive probability measure $P: \mathcal{A} \to [0,1]$ and utility function $U: \mathcal{A}\setminus \{\bot \} \to \mathbb{R}$ representing those preferences.\footnote{Unique up to positive affine transformation of $U$ with compensating positive scalar rescaling of $P$.}

-The Jeffrey-Bolker decision framework has several features that make it well-suited to modeling value refinement.
-First, in Jeffrey-Bolker, acts, states, and consequences are all propositions in a single Boolean algebra.
-This allows the agent to assign probabilities to propositions about their own acts.
-This is essential to represent uncertainty about the structure of fine-grained actions that may result from refining their algebra.
-Collapsing the state/act/outcome distinction streamlines the analysis of value refinement, because every potential more detailed description of an option is already present in the algebra.
+The Jeffrey-Bolker framework has several features that make it well-suited to modeling value refinement.
+In Jeffrey-Bolker, acts, states, and consequences are all propositions in a single Boolean algebra.
+Assigning probabilities to propositions about one's own acts is essential for representing uncertainty about the structure of fine-grained actions that may result from value refinement.
+Collapsing the state/act/outcome distinction streamlines the analysis, because every potential more detailed description of an option is already present in the algebra.